Izenda7Series/docs/ref/models/ReportPartGrid.rst

    *  -  **title** |br|
          object
       -
-      -  An object with the following fields
+      -  To be updated
    *  -  **description** |br|
          object
       -
-      -  An object with the following fields
+      -  To be updated
    *  -  **properties** |br|
          object
       -